aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/pictures/convert-picture-to-image/_index.md

 weight: 40
 ---

-This REST API indicates get worksheet picture by picture index.
+This REST API indicates `get` picture by picture index from an Excel worksheet.

 ## RSET API